 - Unusual excitability

 - Talking excessively, rapid speech

 - Irregular heartbeat

-Adderall abuse can lead to serious health consequences, including death due to cardiac arrest or overdose.
+Adderall abuse can lead to serious health consequences, including:

 Alcohol abuse and addiction exists under the umbrella term alcohol use disorder.
 Depending on how many of the diagnostic criteria an individual presents with, a diagnosis of mild, moderate, or severe alcohol use disorder is made.
 Alcohol is still the most widely abused substance, with about 3 million cases of alcohol use disorder made each year.
 Alcohol abuse can include binge drinking, which is the consumption of large amounts of alcohol in a short period, increasing the risk of alcohol poisoning.
 Consistent heavy drinking will result in alcohol addiction or dependency.
 Symptoms of alcohol abuse include:

 - Isolating behaviors, drinking alone more often